OhFact/Plasma-Physics-Code/Vlasov-Maxwell_Spectral_Solver-main/README.md

 ### Testing

 Current tests include:
-- A comparison of previous Hermite code to the existing implementation.
+- A comparison of Existing hermite code and a possible replacement using orthax
 - A 1D Landau Damping rate test, which can be compared to results obtained using Mathematica.
 The results are stored in `WolframCodeCSV`, and the computations are performed by the code in `WolframCode.txt` (remember to update the file path to match your local setup).
+- A comparison of existing trap integration method with possible quadax integration functions

 ---